 RadarBox is a flight tracking company that displays aircraft & flight information in real-time on a map.
 RadarBox offers flight data such as latitude and longitude positions, origins and destinations, flight numbers, aircraft types, altitudes, headings and speeds.
 Based in Tampa, Florida, with a R&D center in Europe, RadarBox’s business operations include providing related data to aviation service providers worldwide.

 Along with flight tracking, the website also displays arrival & departure information and historical flight data.
-Data is aggregated from 8 different sources such as ADS-B, FAA SWIM, MLAT and ADS-C. A large network of volunteer feeders in all parts of the world feed ADS-B data using ground receivers provided by RadarBox.
-As of January 2020, the company has over 15,000 feeders who actively feed data to the website.
+Data is aggregated from 14 different sources such as Ground and Satellite based ADS-B, FAA SWIM, EUROCONTROL, MLAT, FLIFO, ACARS/Datalink and ADS-C. A large network of volunteer feeders in all parts of the world feed ADS-B data using ground receivers provided by RadarBox.
+As of January 2021, the company has over 20,000 feeders who actively share data to the website.

-RadarBox was founded by airline pilot Andre Brandao in early 2001.
+RadarBox was founded by Computer Sciences Engineer and Airline Pilot Andre Brandao in early 2001.
 Under his leadership, RadarBox grew significantly over the next couple of years, primarily due to strong investments towards a feature rich website, apps and hardware innovation.

 Operating one of the world's biggest ADS-B networks, AirNav RadarBox has established itself as a flexible and easy to deal with company.
 We not only provide off-the-shelf solutions but also develop customized applications suitable to all types of companies.

 Some of our most recent and important customers.